nazmunsakib/advanced-ajax-search-for-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Advanced AJAX Search for WooCommerce.
+Initial release of Nivo AJAX Search for WooCommerce.
 Install now to enhance your store's search experience!

 == Additional Info ==